TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Database/ClassOverview/Index.rst

 specific features.
 Extension authors will typically interact with these classes and objects:

 * `TYPO3\CMS\Core\Database\ConnectionPool`: Main entry point for extensions to retrieve a specific connection a query should be executed on.
+Typically used to return a `Connection` or a `QueryBuilder` object.

 * `TYPO3\CMS\Core\Database\Connection`: Object representing a specific connection to one connected database.
 Provides "shortcut" methods for simple standard queries